joneja09/gh-action-dotnet-bump/README.md

 # gh-action-dotnet-bump
 GitHub action which bumps the library version that follows Semantic Versioning.

-> NOTICE: Pre-release functionality for `type=assembly` is untested and might not work as .NET versioning there does not follow semver.

 **Attention**

 Make sure you use the `actions/checkout@v2` action!